 Going forward, we will continue to improve work environments that promote ambition and creation to help all employees advance their careers in an effort to reinforce front-line capabilities.

-Lion’s career design support hotline offers consultations about employees’ careers and provides information from inside and outside the Company to support employees in realizing deliberate autonomy in the form of advancing their own careers based on their own aspirations and actions.
+Lion’s career design support hotline offers consultations about employees’ careers and provides information from inside and outside the Company to support employees in realizing career autonomy in the form of advancing their own careers based on their own aspirations and actions.

 As part of ReDesign Activities, Lion launched the ReDesign FORUM in 2018 with the aims of directly conveying to management the passionate desire of employees to bring change to the Company and of rapidly implementing their proposals.